Iguanodontidae

 Iguanodontidae is a family of iguanodontians belonging to Styracosterna, a derived clade within Ankylopollexia.
+The clade is formally defined in the PhyloCode by Daniel Madzia and colleagues in 2021 as "the largest clade containing Iguanodon bernissartensis, but not Hadrosaurus foulkii".

 Characterized by their elongated maxillae, they were herbivorous and typically large in size.
 This family exhibited locomotive dynamism; there exists evidence for both bipedalism and quadrupedalism within iguanodontid species, supporting the idea that individual organisms were capable of both locomoting exclusively with their hind limbs and locomoting quadrupedally.
 Iguanodontids possess hoof-like second, third, and fourth digits, and in some cases, a specialized thumb spike and an opposable fifth digit.
 Their skull construction allows for a strong chewing mechanism called a transverse power stroke.
 This, paired with their bilateral dental occlusion, made them extremely effective as herbivores.
 Members of Iguanodontidae are thought to have had a diet that consisted of both gymnosperms and angiosperms, the latter of which co-evolved with the iguanodontids in the Cretaceous period.

 There is no consensus on the phylogeny of the group.
 Iguanodontidae is most frequently characterized as paraphyletic with respect to Hadrosauridae, although some researchers advocate for a monophyletic view of the family.

 Description

-Skull and Mandible
+Skull and mandible

 The upper surface of a typical iguanodontid skull has a convex curve that extends from the snout to just past the orbit, where the skull flattens out to form a roughly level plane directly above the braincase.
 The antorbital fenestra, an opening in the skull anterior to the eye sockets, is reduced in size in iguanodontids.
 Their maxillae are roughly triangular, fairly flat, and sport thickened bony walls.
 An elongated maxilla is characteristic of the family.
 Iguanodontid dentaries are very long as well, and become increasingly thick towards the back of the skull.
 A pair of bony processes extending from the maxilla insert into the jugal and lacrimal, respectively.
 The iguanodontid jugal has particularly deep crevices that serve to mediate this contact.
 The lacrimal process constitutes the rostral margin of the reduced antorbital fenestra.